 Join Wigan & Leigh College on their journey to outstanding Proud to be a Grade 2 College, Wigan & Leigh College is now embarking on its journey to become Outstanding.
 With over 6,500 students and a turnover of £26m, the College is in a strong position to continue to move forward and grow.
 The College has distinct ambitions to expand its choice of programmes and services to meet the needs of the local community and support the economic transformation of Wigan and surrounding areas.
 The College has created a community that encourages all students to enhance their learning through wider opportunities and support services; to maximise their achievements and secure progression onto further study and employment.
-Finance Director Circa £75k The College is looking to appoint a top class experienced finance professional to be an integral part of their vision to take the college to financially Outstanding in 2020.
+Finance Director The College is looking to appoint a top class experienced finance professional to be an integral part of their vision to take the college to financially Outstanding in 2020.
 As well as being CCAB qualified, the right candidate will have experience of managing finance teams and developing individuals.
 The role would be ideal for an experienced Finance Director or a senior finance manager looking to step up.
 The successful candidate will be strategically aware but not scared to get into the detail and willing to take a hands-on approach to the role.
 A truly exciting opportunity to make a real difference.
-Closing date for applications is 9.00am on Monday 6th February Interviews will take place at Wigan & Leigh College on Wednesday 15th February To download the application pack visit www.protocol.co.uk/wigan For a confidential discussion about this post contact Ian Sackree: 07795 271559 or David Beynon: 07970 042334 Protocol Excellence in FE SEARCHING FOR THE BEST TALENT INTERIM LEADERS AND MANAGERS As the sector's leading provider of expert insight and specialist support we are currently looking to increase our bank of high quality and high impact interim leaders and managers.
-We are open to approaches from high calibre individuals across all areas but are particularly interested in hearing from high calibre individuals across: - Quality improvement - Construction and Engineering - Maths and English - Finance We currently have a number of opportunities at Curriculum Manager, Head of Department, Director and Assistant Principal level.
-Send your CV now to: Samantha.bunn@fea.co.uk BRINGING TOGETHER FE ASSOCIATES & BW CONSULTANTS FEA.CO.UK | 01454 617 707 wakefield college
+Closing date for applications is 9.00am on Monday 6th February Interviews will take place at Wigan & Leigh College on Wednesday 15th February To download the application pack visit www.protocol.co.uk/wigan contact lan Sackree: 07795 271559 or David Beynon: 07970 042334 Protoco Excellence in FE

+INTERIM LEADERS AND MANAGERS

+As the sector's leading provider of expert insight and specialist support we are currently looking to increase our bank of high quality and high impact interim leaders and managers

+We are open to approaches from high calibre individuals across all areas but are particularly interested in hearing from high calibre individuals across:

+- · Quality improvement

+- Construction and Engineering

+- · Maths and English

+- Finance

+We currently have a number of opportunities at Curriculum Manager, Head of Department, Director and Assistant Principal level.

+BRINGING TOGETHER FE ASSOCIATES & BW CONSULTANTS FEA.CO.UK | 01454 617 707